codenip-tech/symfony-course-skeleton/README.md

-# Symfony Base Repository
+# Symfony Course Skeleton

-This repository contains the basic configuration to run Symfony applications with MySQL database
+This repository contains the code for the Symfony Beginner's guide!

 ## Content
 - PHP container running version 8.1.1